I write when I write.

-It’s been a minute since I have made an attempt to post.
-It was brought to my attention that I do not post as often as many other individuals that have blogs.
-And that in a crazy way made me smile, Mainly because I don’t write for other’s, I write for me.
-I appreciate those that my writings have touched or made think, yet at the same time I don’t write for the responses but I write for the therapy of getting out my own thoughts.
-With that being said, I write when I have something to say or have a need to write.
+It’s been a minute since I have attempted to post.
+Someone brought to my attention that I do not post as often as many other individuals that have blogs.
+That made me smile, mainly because I don’t write for others per se; I write for me.
+I appreciate those that my writings have touched or made think, yet at the same time, I don’t write for the responses, but I write for the therapy of getting out my thoughts.
+With that said, I write when I have something to say or have a need to write.

-Write from within, write for you, write with a purpose, but never write for responses, reactions or the need of peoples acceptance of your writing.
-It’ll be for who it’s for.
-Period! which brings me to the point of this post.
+Write from within, write for you, write with a purpose, but never write for responses, reactions, or the need for people’s acceptance of your writing.
+It’ll be for who it’s for, Period!
+Which brings me to the point of this post.

-It’s nice to post and comment and feel like all of the people you come in contact with via social media are friends but in reality, they are far from it, they are there to ignite a camaraderie only through technology.
-There is a huge part of me that enjoys the ways of old, knowing and understanding that real relationships are cultivated when you can touch, smell, and look at the individuals you deem important to share space with.
-Those that actually have your phone number and can come when you call, those that you can sit in a coffee shop with and converse with, those you can welcome into your home and break bread with.
+It’s nice to post and comment and feel like all of the people you come in contact with via social media are friends, but in reality, they are far from it, they are there to ignite a camaraderie only through technology.
+There is a massive part of me that enjoys the ways of old, knowing, and understanding that real relationships cultivate.
+When you can touch, smell, and look at the individuals you deem essential to share space.
+They are the ones that have your phone number, those that you can sit in a coffee shop with and converse, those you can welcome into your home and break bread with.

-There are many people who are connected to me online that think they know me based on what I post but have actually no idea of who I really am good or bad.
-When I detach from such platforms it gives me peace and an ability to tap back into the space that actually rejuvenates and feed me.
-It also removes those who aren’t actually connected and puts them out of reach.
+Many people are connected to me online that think they know me based on what I post but have no idea of who I am, good or bad.
+When I detach from such platforms, it gives me peace and an ability to tap back into the space that rejuvenates and feed me.
+It also removes those who aren’t connected and puts them out of reach.
 Social media and technology have caused us to lose a lot even though we feel like we have gained a lot with it.

 The unbroken circle

-By detaching you are able to know who’s really in your circle, whose number is actually in your phone, who can contact you when you aren’t connected to Apps.
-It’ll cause you to call your circle and meet up and sit across from each other and have conversations, laughter, and not once have to look down at your phone.
-Because you have to actually engage with who you are in front of without having your phone as your crutch.
-Your authentic circle is important, building relationships that are meant to be personal in person.
+By detaching, you can know who’s in your circle, whose number is in your phone, that can contact you when not connected to Apps.
+It’ll cause you to call your circle and meet up, sit across from each other, and have real conversations, laughter, and not once have to look down at your phone.
+Making you engage with who you are in front of without having your phone as your crutch.
+Your authentic circle is essential, building relationships that are personal in person.

-And most of all building the relationship with yourself without the need to pick your phone up every minute just to repeat what you did five minutes ago by scrolling.
+And most of all, building a relationship with yourself without the need to pick your phone up every minute just to repeat what you did five minutes ago by scrolling.
 By detaching, disabling your apps for a time, and uninstalling them from your phone forces you to look at the sky when you walk out your door, take in the trees and smell the blooming flowers.
-You are able to witness life going on around you that we often ignore because we are too busy looking down instead of out and up.
-Taking in all that is around us and throwing ourselves into the beauty of this Earth that technology cant give you.
-Hugging the people in the pictures instead of always liking them.
-Detaching will show you when it all falls down who is truly around you.
-There is nothing wrong with social media it has its place but in the grand scheme of things I believe we have lost the balance of it and that it guides us more than anything else in our life.
+You can witness life going on around you that we often ignore because we are too busy looking down instead of out and up.
+Taking in all that is around us and throwing ourselves into the beauty of this Earth that technology cant give.
+Let’s embrace the people in the pictures instead of liking them.
+Detaching will show you when it all falls who is truly around you.
+There is nothing wrong with social media; it has its place, but in the grand scheme of things, I believe we have lost the balance of it and that it guides us more than anything else in our life.

-We scream we want real and authenticity yet, we believe more of what we see through a cropped photo or a 60-sec video than we do from a real person in real time.
-You will never truly know people or yourself from social media, you will only know people by first understanding who you are and second by reclaiming your time and occupying space with people.
+We scream we want real and authenticity yet; we believe more of what we see through a cropped photo or a 60-sec video than we do from a real person in real-time.
+You will never truly know people or yourself from social media, and you will only know people by first understanding who you are and second by reclaiming your time and occupying space with people.

-If this post isn’t for you and you are able to balance it all, good.
-But if you are one who knows that it has become a distraction yet, you can’t seem to part from it, you may want to consider doing just that-parting from it for a time.
-Not deleting but just disabling.
+If this post isn’t for you and you can balance it all, good.
+But if you are one who knows that it has become a distraction yet, you can’t seem to part from it; you may want to consider doing just that-parting from it for a time—not deleting but just disabling.
 Trust me, everything that you feel like you will miss will be there when you get back.
-And truly those connections you need the most are already in your reach, just pick up the phone.
-If you use the platform for business that’s awesome but even with business and work, people take PTO and vacation time.
+And honestly, those connections you need the most are already in your reach; just pick up the phone.
+If you use the platform for business, that’s awesome, but even with business and work, people take PTO and vacation time.
 There is a world out here outside of social media.
-There is a life separate from that platform, we all once lived it, don’t get caught up in an artificial world and forget about the real world.
+There is a life separate from that platform; we all once lived it, don’t get caught up in an artificial world, and forget about the real world.
 Selah!